 How to Make Math Mini-Lessons

 My #1 tool is a phone holder with an arm that I have clamped to my desk.
 It allows me to effortlessly set up the workspace for my recordings top-down, allowing my students to see what I am writing while I teach.
 I teach the lesson’s objective by providing a variety of modeled examples from our curriculum.

-You can also make screen-recording videos with Screencastify or digital whiteboards videos with Explain Everything.
+You can also make screen-recording videos or digital whiteboards videos with Explain Everything.
 Both applications let you easily upload your video directly to Edpuzzle.

 I am mindful to include verbal cues to students such as “I want you to try this next one on your own” and use consistent language in my video instruction and support.
 I watch my time too.
 I’ve found the best video length is 5-10 minutes.